 How long does it take to learn a language? – Opinions from around the field

 People often cite the Foreign Service Institute’s School of Language Studies scale.
 They estimate that it takes between 600 and 2200 “classroom hours,” depending on how similar the target language is to English.
-They have broken down the most common languages into four categories, Category I being most similar to English and Category IV (“super-hard languages”) being the least.
+They have broken down the most common languages into four categories.
+Category I is the most similar to English and Category IV (“super-hard languages”) is the least.

 Category I is also called “World Languages,” and includes languages such as French, Italian, Spanish, and Portuguese, but also some Nordic languages like Danish and Swedish.

 German falls under Category II, along with Indonesian and Swahili, to name a few.
 The FSI estimates that these languages take roughly 36 weeks of intensive study to learn.

 The third category, Category III, which they call “Hard Languages,” contains the most languages (like Greek, Russian, Vietnamese, and Polish).
 They say you can expect to spend about 44 weeks of intensive study if you want to achieve proficiency in one of these languages.

 And finally, Category IV includes Chinese, Japanese, Korean, and Arabic.
 The FSI estimates that you’ll need about 88 weeks to learn them.